ds4dm/ZERO/docs/index.rst

 =====================================

-ZERO is a multi-purpose game solver written in C++.
+ZERO is a multi-purpose C++ solver for Mathematical Programming Games.
 Currently, it manages NASPs (EPECs) and Integer Programming Games.

 References